|Years Coached||Record||Win %||Playoff record||Playoff win %|

 3rd Stint in College Football

 In February 2013, Cameron was hired by LSU to serve as the offensive coordinator for Les Miles.
-Miles and Cameron had previously worked together in Michigan from 1987-1993.
+Miles and Cameron had previously worked together at Michigan from 1987-1993.
 In his first season with LSU, the team finished 8-5.

 |2012 Baltimore Ravens||Offensive Coordinator / Quarterbacks Coach||10-6-0||4-0|